 HI workers must adhere to the values and principles outlined in HI Code of conduct.
 In accordance with these values, HI operates and enforces policies on Beneficiary Protection from Exploitation and Abuse, Child Safeguarding, Anti-fraud, bribery, and corruption.

-Initial contract will be for a period of 40 months and the position is based in Gaza
+Initial contract will be for a period of 12 months, and the position is based in Ramallah

 Handicap International is an equal opportunity employer and